coastland/gsp-dba-maven-plugin/en/samples/sample-simple/README.md

 # Sample that Works with Minimum Configuration

-Sample GSP plug-in using H2 with minimum configuration (items not required are set to default).
+Sample GSP plugin using H2 with minimum configuration (items not required are set to default).
 The following can be executed.

 * [DDL generation](#generate-ddl)